fullpacevo

 text/plain

-For example, when you're working with a flat file,you might get an HTTP request with the Content-Type
+For example, when you're working with a flat file,you might get an HTTP request with the Content-Typeheader set to text/plain content type:

 Date,Name,Address